HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ### Common fields mapping for fallback

-Common field mappings are the default mappings for WCM, DAM, JCR, PORTAL and PEOPLE in the `documentObject`.
-You can find appropriate mappings for each field in the `documentObject`.
+Common field mappings are the default mappings for WCM, DAM, JCR, PORTAL, and PEOPLE in the `documentObject` parameter.
+You can find appropriate mappings for each field in this parameter.
 Use an empty string if none of the mappings apply.
-For more information about `documentObject`, see [Indexed documents](../../../../../manage/container_configuration/configure_opensearch/architectural_overview.md#indexed-documents).
+For more information about the `documentObject` parameter, see [Indexed documents](../../../../../manage/container_configuration/configure_opensearch/architectural_overview.md#indexed-documents).

 ```yaml
 commonFieldMappings: